-Public land and State Environmental Planning Policy (Resilience and Hazards) 2021 were the most common criteria for waterfront areas being mapped RED in the CBMP estuaries, reflecting the amount of sensitive coastal environments along the CBMP.
-Areas mapped ORANGE were predominantly located in the upper reaches.
+Public land was the most common criteria for waterfront areas being mapped RED in JBMP.
+Areas mapped ORANGE were predominantly located in the upper reaches of the smaller estuaries.

 All legislation is available on the NSW Legislation website.
 Relevant policies and guidelines are referenced and linked in the sections below.